openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 On the CoAP server node, perform the following steps:

-1. Start the CoAP server.
+1. Start the CoAP agent.

    ```
    > coap start